HardToFindAUniqueUserName/Web-App-DevOps-Project/README_SOLUTION.md

   displayName: LoadBalancer Ingress IP
 </pre>

-### Desployment tests
+### Deployment tests
  1. Kubectl can be used to check the ASK deployment, in the usual way:
     - $ kubectl get namespaces
     - $ kubectl get deployments -n \<namespace-name\>
     - $ kubectl get services -n \<namespace-name\>
     - $ kubectl get pods-n \<namespace-name\> <br>
  2. Brows to the service and test application functionality.
-With the LoadBalancer exposing an external IP address, and that address displayed during CI/CD pipeline run, we can imediately brows to the application and run functional tests.
+With the LoadBalancer exposing an external IP address, and that address displayed during CI/CD pipeline run, we can immediately brows to the application and run functional tests.

 ___
  ## AKS Cluster Monitoring <a name="aks-cluster-monitoring"></a>
  For DevOps, monitoring is a critical practice.
 It involves continuous tracking, assessment, and management of resources to ensure their performance and availability.
-Through monitoring we can maintain resiliant, robust infrastructures and applications; we can prevent downtime, and optimize resource usage.
+Through monitoring we can maintain resilient, robust infrastructures and applications; we can prevent downtime, and optimize resource usage.

  ### Container Insights
  Within Azure, we enabled [Container Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-overview) for our AKS cluster (terraform-aks-cluster).
-To accommodate Container Insights, Azure ctreated a Log Analytics Workspace (defaultworkspace-3542213f-7e7a-4dad-aea4-fe30482ed0f3-suk).
+To accommodate Container Insights, Azure created a Log Analytics Workspace (defaultworkspace-3542213f-7e7a-4dad-aea4-fe30482ed0f3-suk).
 Within the cluster, Container Insights created a logging workload (ama-logs-rs), as the [Azure Monitor Agent](https://learn.microsoft.com/en-us/azure/azure-monitor/agents/agents-overview).

 ### Metrics
 Container Insights made data available to the Metrics explorer.
 Using Metrics, four charts were created and pinned to a private dashboard (Web-App-Dash).
-The new charts displayed a recent history of: average CPU usage, disck usage (%), average pod count (ready state), bytes read and written (p/s).
+The new charts displayed a recent history of: average CPU usage, disk usage (%), average pod count (ready state), bytes read and written (p/s).

 ### Web-App-Dash
 ![Web-App-Dash](https://github.com/HardToFindAUniqueUserName/Web-App-DevOps-Project/blob/main/Resources/DashBoard.GIF)

 ### Log Analytics - Queries
-Within the AKS Cluster Logs, five custome [queries](https://learn.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-log-query) were created and saved.
+Within the AKS Cluster Logs, five custom [queries](https://learn.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-log-query) were created and saved.

 The saved queries are:
  - Average Nodes CPU Usage Percentage per Minute: Capture data on node-level usage at a granular level, with logs recorded per minute.